Carlo Vittadini

-Carlo Vittadini (11 June 1800, in Bertonico – 20 November 1865, in Milan) was an Italian doctor and mycologist.
+Carlo Vittadini (11 June 1800, in Monticelli 20 November 1865, in Milan) was an Italian medical doctor and mycologist.

 Life

 He studied in Milan and at the University of Pavia, where he attended the classes given by Giuseppe L. Moretti (1782–1853).
 He became a doctor of medicine in 1826 with a thesis entitled Tentamen mycologicum seu Amanitarum illustratio where he described 14 species of the genus Amanita.

 Outside of several publications on diseases of silkworms, he specialised in obstetrics, working in Milan.
 He is the author of several important works on Italian mushroom species.